Serbia February 2018

 “I cannot imagine not to express myself in my own beautifull language and to leave our way of living, I keep on fighting”.

 Biljana feels the same way and feels changes can be achieved as long as the citizens speak up.
 The Serbian way of living is too much to give up despite all.
 I understand them as Belgrade is bustling with art and creativity for instance in the area Savamala.

-There is also hope as private entrepreneurs start inventive new businesses and art is florishing as can be experienced when visiting Belgrade and Novi Sad.
-Read more about an interesting ecological project in: Fatal spices.
+There is also hope as private entrepreneurs start inventive new businesses and art is flourishing as can be experienced when visiting Belgrade and Novi Sad.
+Read more about an interesting ecological project in Fatal spices.
 Joining the EU will make economic advancement for these small companies a lot easier but will take a long time.